 6A.
-Investment from FATF non-compliant jurisdictions1
+Investment from FATF non-compliant jurisdictions

-(1) Investments in CICs from FATF non-compliant jurisdictions shall not be treated at par with that from the compliant2 jurisdictions.
-New investors from or through noncompliant FATF jurisdictions, whether in existing CICs or in companies seeking Certification of Registration (COR), should not be allowed to directly or indirectly acquire 'significant influence' in the investee, as defined in the applicable accounting standards.
-In other words, fresh investors (directly or indirectly) from such jurisdictions in aggregate should be less than the threshold of 20 per cent of the voting power (including potential3 voting power) of the CIC.
+(1) Investments in CICs from FATF non-compliant jurisdictions shall not be treated at par with that from the compliant jurisdictions.
+New investors from or through non-compliant FATF jurisdictions, whether in existing CICs or in companies seeking Certification of Registration (COR), should not be allowed to directly or indirectly acquire 'significant influence' in the investee, as defined in the applicable accounting standards.
+In other words, fresh investors (directly or indirectly) from such

-1 Vide circular DOR.CO.LIC.CC No.119/03.10.001/2020-21 dated February 12, 2021
+&lt;sup>3 Vide circular DOR.CO.LIC.CC No.119/03.10.001/2020-21 dated February 12, 2021